Niketkumardheeryan/ML-CaPsule/CONTRIBUTING.md

 6. For any queries or discussions, please feel free to drop a message.

-### 📍Other points to remember while submitting your work:
+### Other points to remember while submitting your work:

 We want your work to be readable by others; therefore, we encourage you to note the following: